OpenVoiceOS/ovos-skill-icanhazdadjokes/README.md

  _WARNING:  Laughter is not guaranteed, but eye rolls are likely._

+Works in all languages

+NOTE: this will automatically blacklist the official mycroft skill

 ## Examples
 * "tell me a joke"
 * "say a joke"